xdrm-io/aicra/README.md

 Let's take a quick look at the configuration format !

-> if you don't like boring explanations and prefer a working example, see [here](https://github.com/xdrm-io/articles-api/blob/main/api/definition.json)
+> If you don't like boring explanations and prefer a working example, take a look [here](https://github.com/xdrm-io/articles-api/blob/main/api/definition.json)

+The configuration file consists of a list of endpoints.

-### Services
+### Endpoints

-To begin with, the configuration file defines a list of services.
+The configuration file defines a list of endpoints.
 Each one is defined by:
 - `method` an HTTP method
-- `path` an uri pattern (can contain variables)
+- `path` an URI pattern (can contain variables)
 - `info` a short description of what it does
 - `scope` a list of the required permissions
 - `in` a list of input arguments
 - `out` a list of output arguments

 ```json
 [
     {